 Why does Mold Form in Humidifier?

-Since your humidifier tank is an ideal place that provides them with the needed moist enclosed environment, they grow there and can thrive for long unless cleaned or prevented.
+Since your humidifier tank is an ideal place that provides them with the needed moist enclosed environment, they grow there and can thrive for a long time unless cleaned or prevented.

 The bad part is that they can multiply faster and can spread into the air all over your house and rooms to cause various body ailments like asthma, bronchitis, and even humidifier lung (HL).